 Field Data Type Description Behavior and Usage Active Logical Indicates whether the RCA Tracking Item is included in the tracking and reevaluation process (i.e., active).
 When you create a new Tracking Item, the Active check box is selected by default.
 You can clear the check box to indicate that the Tracking Item is inactive.
 Alert Character Name of the team member to whom an alert will be sent based on the specified criteria.
 This field is optional.
 Cost Number The failure cost that must be met for a revaluation email to be sent to the team member specified in the Alert field.
-When you create a new Tracking Item, you can manually enter a value in this field, but the value must be numeric, or an error message will appear when you move to another field.
+When you create a ne Tracking Item, you car manually enter a value field, but the value munumeric, or an error muill appear when you another field.
 Count Number The number of failures that must occur before a reevaluation email is sent to the team member specified in the Alert field.
 When you create a new Tracking Item, you can manually enter a value in this field, but the value must be numeric, or en error message will appear when you move to another field.
 Message Subject Character The text that you that want to appear in the subject line of the email message.
 You can manually enter the subject of the email message in this field.
 This is a required field.
 Message Text Text The text that you want to appear in the body of the email message.
 You can manually enter text in this field.
 This is a required field.
 Notification List Character The names of the team members to which a notification should be sent when the specified reevaluation criteria is met (i.e., the values stored in the Count and Cost fields).
 You can select a team member from a list of current RCA Team Members.
 When you select a name in the list, the email address that is stored in the corresponding Security User appears, and after you navigate away from the Alert field, the user's name appears in the Alert field.
 This is a required field.
-This field is labeled Alert on the datasheet.
-Start Date Date The date on which the evaluation will begin.
-You can select a date using the Calendar tool.
+This field is labeled Alert on Start Date Date the datasheet.
+The date on which the evaluation will begin.
+The date on which the evaluation will begin.
+Calendar tool.
 This is a required field.